Which place is cheaper, Atlanta or Tampa?

 The autumn brings many poeple to Tampa as well as Atlanta.
 Many visitors come to Tampa in the autumn for the city's sights and attractions.

 In the autumn, Tampa is a little warmer than Atlanta.
-Typically, the autumn temperatures in Tampa in October are around 75°F (24°C), and Atlanta is about 66°F (19°C).
+Typically, the autumn temperatures in Tampa in October average around 75°F (24°C), and Atlanta averages at about 66°F (19°C).